 Combined cycle power plants

-In combined cycle power plants we generate energy through the direct combustion of natural gas and by recovering the waste gases from this process to get more new energy.
-This gives 55% efficiency, while conventional thermal power stations cannot exceed 30%.
+In combined cycle power plants (CCP), we generate energy through the direct combustion of natural gas and the reuse of waste gases to produce new energy.
+These power plants achieve an efficiency of 55%, while conventional thermal power plants do not exceed 30%.

 Projects in operation